arutarimu/MenuParser/README.md

 - **opencv-python** 4.2.0.34
 ## Roadmap

-I plan on adding more features and better optimizaion down the line.
+I plan on adding more features and better optimization down the line.
 But the most important thing I need to implement as of now is catching all the exceptions.
 These codes *don't* catch any exceptions now, so you will encounter some errors thrown in your way.
 I will actively add exceptions as time allows.